 But again, making money from your blog would be almost impossible if you don’t learn and implement important blogging terms related to monitazation.

 The minute your blog begins to generate any kind of income, it has now become a business.
 How you go about it depends solely on you.

-Understanding your options and learning the business side of your blog will ensure that not only you know how to scale your business but that you also protect your assets.
+Understanding your options and learning the business side of your blog it is crucial for long-term blog growth.
+This will ensure that not only you know how to scale your business but that you also protect your assets.

 As your blog starts to grow, you will most likely begin to seek opportunities to work and collaborate with companies.
-That’s one of the many reasons why is important to learn some business concepts.
+That’s one of the many reasons why is important to learn some business concepts and terminology.

 Anyone who plans on running a successful and profitable blog will definitely be learning about different types of marketing.

 Marketing is the process by which you attract and convince potential clients/ customers as to why they should invest in your products or services.